 We have started the first phase of significantly expanding our existing synthetic fuels capacity in Secunda, South Africa.
-We are also proceeding with a pre-feasibility study into a greenfields CTL facility in partnership with the South African government.
-The pre-feasibility study of the project, known as Project Mafutha, is expected to progress to the feasibility stage by the end of 2009.
+We are also proceeding with a pre-feasibility study into a greenfields CTL facility in partnership with the South African government known as Project Mafutha.
+Before the end of the 2009 calendar year, Sasol Mafutha Mining is scheduled to start bulk sample mining to commence large-scale gasification trials in one of the Sasol Synfuels gasifiers.
+An environmental impact assessment is scheduled to start before the end of the 2009 calendar year.